VEDAVYASAN/numberoban/README.md

 # numberoban

-this tool is for number reporting use it your own risk.
+:)This tool is for number reporting use it your own risk.

+:)This is the only tool working perfectly now.

-greetfully bl4ck_gh057
+Greetingzz from bl4ck_gh057